ShirshoDipto/social-media-client/README.md

 #### 1. Searching users:

 The search functionality is implemented by using mongoDB full text search index.
-A user can search for other users by their first name, last name, or email address.
 Regular expression is used at the backend to process email search queries.

     A gif.